magmax/python-inquirer/README.md

 Like a Text question, but used for larger answers.
 It opens external text editor which is used to collect the answer.

-The environment variables $VISUAL and $EDITOR, can be used to specify which editor should be used.
+The environment variables `$VISUAL` and `$EDITOR`, can be used to specify which editor should be used.
 If not present inquirer fallbacks to `vim -> emacs -> nano` in this order based on availability in the system.

 External editor handling is done using great library [python-editor](https://github.com/fmoo/python-editor).